-It imposes specific obligations on both the person making the objection and the Valuer-General, including timeframes and the 7 grounds for objection.
+It imposes specific obligations on both the person making the objection and the Valuer-General, including that an objection must be made on the approved Objection Form, the timeframes and the 7 grounds for objection.

 An objection may ultimately result in a determination either in the Land Valuation Court or the Supreme Court depending on the level of values involved.